DarrenSweeney/Dazzer_Ray/README.md

 - Depth of field
 - Motion blur
 - Model loading
-- Bounding Volume Hirearchy accelerated structure
+- Bounding Volume Hierarchy accelerated structure
-- Easy API

 ### Hello World
 The following code below demonstrates how easy it is to set up and render a scene